superpowerlabs/in-game-assets/audit/README.md

-# Audit report
+# Audit Report Summary

-The code in this repo — specifically the commit at https://github.com/superpowerlabs/in-game-assets/tree/b17e7203ab2853d7dad037b7f48257fef9932b43 — has been audited by EtherAuthority and you can find the report [here](https://etherauthority.io/mobland-protocol-smart-contract-audit/).
-Also, in this folder there is a Pdf version of the report.

-## Misevaluated vulnerabilities
+This repository contains the code audited by EtherAuthority, specifically the commit at https://github.com/superpowerlabs/in-game-assets/tree/b17e7203ab2853d7dad037b7f48257fef9932b43.
+The full audit report can be found [here](https://etherauthority.io/mobland-protocol-smart-contract-audit/), and a PDF version is also available in this folder.

+We appreciate the professionalism and thoroughness of the audit conducted by EtherAuthority.
+However, we would like to address some of the issues mentioned in the report.

-#### Page 21 — Deposit id override by any depositor: GamePool.sol: \_depositFT()
+## Deposit ID Override Concern: GamePool.sol: \_depositFT()

-This is not a vulnerability.

-The `depositId` is generated, off-chain, by the Game App and passed to the functions `depositBud` and `depositSeed` with a signature that guarantees the correctness of the parameters passed to the contract.
+This issue is not a vulnerability.
+The depositId is generated off-chain by the Game App and passed to the functions depositBud and depositSeed along with a signature to guarantee the correctness of the parameters passed to the contract.

-Look, for example, at the function depositSeed
+For example, the depositSeed function is shown below:

 ```solidity
 function depositSeed(